MrHanestein/Full-Stack-Web-App/README.md

   - Additional storage/tracking of student activity and quiz results

 - **Gemini API**
-  - Used in “Custom mode” to provide automated hints or explanations
+  - Used in “Custom mode” to provide automated hints or explanations alongside giggles chatbot.

 ---